Eomm/kingdis/README.md

 OPTIONS
   -H, --host=host                  [default: 127.0.0.1] redis host
-  -L, --list=list                  (required) the list where push the values -d, --db=db                      redis db
+  -L, --list=list                  (required) the list where push the values -S, --side=right|left            [default: right] the list side where push.
+Will direct RPUSH or LPUSH -d, --db=db                      redis db
   -f, --file=file                  (required) the file to push.
 Each line will be a message